Why practicing SEO like an enterprise is no longer limited to the enterprise companies.

 Search as the Great Equalizer

 The reality is that search has been the great equalizer.
 Sure, a robust link profile can be easier to come by for mammoth companies, but the nature of search is that the opportunity is open to those who diligently pursue it.
-And, if Conductor’s recent research on the growing demand for SEO professionals is any indicator—people with ‘SEO’ in their job title/description grew by 112% year over year—companies of all sizes are indeed recognizing the opportunity and pursuing it.
+And, if Conductor’s on the growing demand for SEO professionals is any indicator—people with ‘SEO’ in their job title/description grew by 112% year over year—companies of all sizes are indeed recognizing the opportunity and pursuing it.

 To put some empirical findings behind this, our industry leading research team collected several examples of search results for medium to high volume keywords across multiple verticals that highlight the opportunity available to companies of all sizes that focus on natural search.
 To ensure we were evaluating keywords that large companies could be ranking on page one for, we verified that large companies operated in the space in each instance.